Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Acknowledgments

 \section{Acknowledgments}

-We thank Matthias Jamin for helpful discussions.
-We acknowledge partial support by the FWF Austrian Science Fund under the Doctoral Program ``Particles and Interactions'' No.\ W1252-N27.
-We also thank the Erwin-Schr\"odinger International Institute for Mathematics and Physics for partial support. \begin{appendix}
+We thank Matthias Jamin and Diogo Boito for helpful discussions and comments to the manuscript.
+We acknowledge partial support by the FWF Austrian Science Fund under the Doctoral Program ``Particles and Interactions'' No.\ W1252-N27 and under the Project No. P32383-N27.
+We also thank the Erwin-Schr\"odinger International Institute for Mathematics and Physics for partial support.